Campaign Finance

 Note

-• There are detailed instructions at the end of the County forms.
+• There are detailed instructions at the end of the forms.
 Procedural questions as to how to complete these forms can be directed to our office or to the County.
-Our phone number is 412-255-2122 and you can reach the County’s Elections Division at 412-350-4500..
+Our phone number is 412-255-2122 and you can reach the County’s Elections Division at 412-350-4500.

 • If you end your campaign or are no longer a candidate, you are still required to submit filings for the reporting period during which you were a candidate.
-Please inform us that this will be your last report by either checking the box that states “Termination Report” or simply email campaignfinance@pittsburghpa.gov and let us know that you are no longer running.
+Please inform us when a filing will be your last report - it will remain confidential on our end.

 • Please note that for our purposes, you can leave the field “Filer Identification Number” at the top of the form, as well as the "type of report" box, blank.